The best restaurants in Nashville

 Why go: Specific dishes are hard to call out because they change with frequency, but the small plates are made with a minimum number of ingredients, so they are simple, yet complex.

-What is it: Nashville has a lot of things, but many decent delicatessens is not one of them.
-This New York import of Canadian-style smoked meats is aiming to change that.
+What is it: Nashville has a huge amount of things working in its favour, but tragically, delicatessens are not one of them.
+Luckily for all of us with a penchant for top range foodstuffs, this New York import of Canadian-style edibles is here to up the city's game.

-Why go: Nestled inside the Fairlane hotel, Mile End offers poutine, deli sandwiches, bagels, and classic black-and-white cookies for a bargain price in the heart of downtown, where very little is a bargain.
-Take your goods to go, or dine in the mid-century lobby of the hotel.
+Why go: Neatly tucked away within the boutiquey Fairlane hotel, Mile End Deli offers poutine, deli sandwiches, bagels, and classic black-and-white cookies for a bargain price in the heart of downtown, where very little is a bargain.
+If you're in a rush, take your goods to go, or chill out by dining in the mid-century lobby.

 What is it: Imagine a seafood-friendly barroom, with an emphasis on seasonal contemporary cooking.
 The room is sleek and well-designed, and has a good buzz: busy, but not insane.